Shenzhen Metro: Fares and tickets

 Children under the height of 120 cm or aged below 6 may ride for free when accompanied by an adult.
 The metro also offers free rides to senior citizens over the age of 65, the physically disabled and military personnel.
 Tickets for children between 120 cm and 150 cm, or aged between 6 and 14 years, or middle school students, are half priced.

-Metro fares can be paid for with single-ride tokens, multiple-ride Shenzhen Tong cards or 1- day passes.
+Metro fares can be paid for with single-ride tokens, multiple-ride Shenzhen Tong cards or 1-day passes and 3-day passes.